Batch Cooking: The Complete Guide to Smart Cooking

 Prepare sauces and seasonings separately

 Sauces are the secret to batch cooking that doesn't get boring.
-Prepare 2-3 different sauces or dressings: an Asian vinaigrette (soy, sesame, ginger), a homemade pesto, or a yogurt-herb sauce.
+Prepare 2-3 different sauces or dressings: an Asian dressing (soy, sesame, ginger), a homemade pesto, a yogurt-herb sauce.
 By changing the sauce, you completely change the dish even with the same bases.

 6